Alemenew/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 **Alias** is is a method of supplementing or overriding Bash commands with new ones.
 Bash aliases make it easy for users to customize their experience in a POSIX terminal.

+**1-hello_you** This script is used to print hello user user is the current Lunux user.